ecigar13/toolsResearch/hive.md

 # Hive

 ### What it is?
-It a query engine, runs MapReduce job under the hood, interacting with HDFS (Hadoop).
+It a query engine for MapReduce, interacting with HDFS (Hadoop).
 Data warehouse tool

 ### Pros
 - Helps querying HDFS